 On this occasion, my son has an extra week of half term , so there were just the two of us at home when we decided to try the game.

-The game comes in a handy little carrying puch, which looks (surpisingly) like a banana.
+The game comes in a handy little carrying pouch, which looks (surprisingly) like a banana.
 Inside the pouch are 144 letter tiles – a bit like Scrabble but without the points scoring on each letter.
-The tiles are also smoother and very satisisfying to the touch.
+The tiles are also smoother and very satisfying to the touch.

 When you start the game all tiles are face down on the table in front of all players, and each player picks a random selection of tiles; if there are 2-4 people, 21 tiles each, five or six players, 15 tiles each, seven or eight players, 11 tiles each.